CAD for Mac | Mac-Compatible Software for CAD | Autodesk

 Yes, AutoCAD for Mac is available with every AutoCAD subscription.

 AutoCAD for Windows differs primarily through interface changes such as tool palettes, multi-window support, and typical Windows interface elements including a start tab and the ribbon.
-Visit our support centre (US site) for a breakdown of specific Windows features.
+Visit our support center for a breakdown of specific Windows features.

-AutoCAD for Mac is included in every AutoCAD subscription and starts at US$235 for a monthly subscription and US$1,865 for an annual subscription
+AutoCAD for Mac is included in every AutoCAD subscription and starts at $235 for a monthly subscription and $1,865 for an annual subscription

-If you are a student (US site), teacher (US Site) or IT administrator (US site) at an eligible educational institution, you may also qualify for free access to Autodesk software and other benefits.
+If you are a student, teacher or IT administrator at an eligible educational institution you may also qualify for free access to Autodesk software and other benefits.
 Learn more about the Autodesk Education Community.
-(US site)

 While Fusion 360 is no longer available on the macOS App Store, it can be downloaded directly from the Autodesk website, included in every Fusion 360 subscription.
-For more details about transitioning your existing Fusion 360 downloads from the macOS App Store to your Autodesk account, take a look at our support article.
-(US site)
+For more details about transitioning your existing Fusion 360 downloads from the macOS App Store to your Autodesk account, check out our support article.